 You can qualify for early Medicare coverage if you:

-- have received a diagnosis of kidney failure from a medical professional
+- have received a diagnosis of ESRD from a medical professional

 - are on dialysis or have had a kidney transplant